What’s Wrong With My Team?

 Most people want to progress, not simply maintain.

-When Purpose Is Unclear, People Only Do What Is Asked
+When Purpose and Growth Are Unclear, People Only Do What Is Asked

 If your team delivers exactly what is required but rarely more, you may again find yourself wondering what’s wrong with my team.
 In many cases, the issue is not effort but meaning.